amardeep434/CharcoalManagement/replit.md

 # CharcoalBiz - Sales Management System

 ## Overview
-CharcoalBiz is a full-stack sales management application designed for charcoal businesses.
-Its purpose is to track sales, manage hotel customers, process payments, and generate statements.
-Key capabilities include a comprehensive dashboard with real-time analytics and robust data import/export functionality, supporting multi-company operations.
-The vision is to provide a comprehensive tool for charcoal businesses to efficiently manage their sales and customer relationships.
+CharcoalBiz is a full-stack sales management application for charcoal businesses, designed to track sales, manage hotel customers, process payments, and generate statements.
+It features a comprehensive dashboard with real-time analytics and robust data import/export functionality, supporting multi-company operations.
+The vision is to provide a comprehensive tool for efficient sales and customer relationship management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.